dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 O’Brien et al. (2014) and Austwick et al. (2013) characterise systems at the city-level, comparing them in terms of system size (both by station count and geographic area), daily usage, and compactness; they build a hierarchy of cities that share similar characteristics and apply community detection algorithms to analyse similarities within systems.

+- station occupancy data is gathered by scraping bike sharing web services every 2 min for a number of months

+- pre- and post-cleaning statistics is presented (percentage of data retained)

+- calculating the station capacity (as it is not available from web services) -> problems: malfunctioning docks (i.e., erroneous data), docks added/removed